 - #RareDiseaseDay: we achieved greater awareness through social media by working together to make the official, global hashtag trend on Twitter for the first time and on Facebook for the second year in a row

-2015 was a big and impactful campaign for the U.S. The theme was, “Living with a Rare Disease”, and paid tribute to the millions of parents, siblings, grandparents, spouses, aunts, uncles, cousins, and friends whos daily lives are impacted and who are living day-by-day, hand-in-hand with rare disease patients.
+2015 was the United State’s biggest and most impactful Rare Disease Day yet.
+The theme was, “Living with a Rare Disease”, and paid tribute to the millions and millions of parents, siblings, grandparents, spouses, aunts, uncles, cousins, and friends whos daily lives are impacted and who are living day-by-day, hand-in-hand with rare disease patients.
 Some of the highlights included:

 - Rare Disease Day trended on Facebook for the first time